-Most driver's licenses and identification (ID) cards for Texas can be renewed up to two years before or after the expiration date on the card.
-You have a few options to renew your driver's license or ID card:
+You are required to renew your driver’s license every six years in Texas.
+Most driver’s licenses and identification (ID) cards for Texas can be renewed up to two years before or after the expiration date on the card.
+You have a few options to renew a Texas driver’s license or ID card:

 - Online or by phone.

 - In person at your local driver’s license office.

 Here are the requirements if you want to renew your Texas driver’s license online or by phone: